Resurrecting Address Clustering in Bitcoin: Impact on Blockchain Analyses

-We compare our constrained clustering to one created using the address reuse-based heuristic presented by \textcite{Meiklejohn2013}, which has subsequently been used in other studies (e.g., \cite{conti2018economic, parino2018analysis}).
+Finally, we compare our clustering to one created naively using the address reuse-based heuristic presented by \textcite{Meiklejohn2013}, which has subsequently been used in other studies (e.g., \cite{conti2018economic, parino2018analysis}).
 While the authors highlight the need for manual intervention to prevent cluster collapse, this is likely infeasible for analysts without in-depth domain knowledge or the right set of tools.
-There are two possible ways to implement the heuristic, either such that an output is considered to be change if its address has not appeared in any previous transactions (we call this variant local), or such that over the entire blockchain it appears in only one output (global).
-The latter thus depends on the particular state of the blockchain.

-Applying the local heuristic to the standard transactions with unknown change produces a large supercluster, including \num{106.3} million transactions and \num{216.1} million addresses. \num{166} of the tagged clusters appear in this supercluster.
-Similarly, the global variant produces a supercluster containing \num{113.3} million transactions and \num{230.4} million addresses, with \num{175} tagged clusters ending up in the supercluster.

-To characterize the difference between the clusterings, we look at the probability that two random addresses are clustered in a particular clustering.
-The probability of two addresses being clustered together increases by a factor of \num{40} when using the Meiklejohn heuristic compared to our constrained clustering, further highlighting the cluster collapse (cf. \Cref{tab:meiklejohn} in the appendix).

-Finally, we take closer look at the individual predictions.
-First, comparing the predictions of the local Meiklejohn heuristic to those of our constrained clustering, they overlap on \num{53.6} million transactions and differ for \num{0.9} million of those.
-The global heuristic differs on \num{1.2} million transactions out of an overlapping \num{62.3} million.
-For those conflicting predictions, the difference in output value to our clustering amounts to BTC \num{1.6} million, or USD \num{8.8} billion of economic activity for the local heuristic.
-For the global heuristic, the difference amounts to BTC \num{3} million, or USD \num{16.3} billion.
+The heuristic considers an output to be the change if its address has only been used a single time, based on common wallet behavior to not reuse change addresses.